Xeres / Characters / Moerangi Ahorangi-kore

 Dislikes

-- Her own fears about becoming a mother
+• Her own fears about failing as a mother

-- Anyone questioning her ability to fight pregnant
+• Anyone questioning her ability to protect her family

 Background & History